MorayM/vite-react-base/README.md

 # React + Vite boilerplate

 This is my minimal React boilerplate, focussed on adding functionality fast!
-No state management, just React, Router and Query.
+No state management, just React, routing, querying and tests.

 ## Get Started